leaffan/nhl_transactions/README.md

 An archive of NHL transaction protocols

-To wrap long lines use an [approriate user style] (https://github.com/StylishThemes/GitHub-code-wrap).
+To wrap long lines use an [approriate user style](https://github.com/StylishThemes/GitHub-code-wrap).